niyatigakhar24/Attendance-Management-System/README.md

-# Face-Recognition-based-Attendance-System-using-Opencv-Python
+# Attendance-Management-System-using-Opencv-Python
-Face Recognition based Attendance System using Opencv Python and pillow
+Attendance Management System using Opencv Python and pillow